mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 There are many ways to squander the time they give to you:

-* Treat them like your personal quality assurance person.
+* Treat your reviewer like your personal quality assurance person.
-* Send them changelists that are unnecessarily complicated.
+* Send changelists to your reviewer that are unnecessarily complicated.
 * Allow the review to devolve into petty arguments.

 If you do it well, code reviews are a fantastic way to exchange knowledge and skill, for both the reviewer and reviewee.
-Your team also benefits from having clear, maintainable code whose providence (provenance) is inspectable.
+Your team also benefits from having clear, maintainable code whose providence (provenance?) is inspectable.

 ## Review your own code first